maidsafe/temp_safe_network/README.md

 With the above options, the user will be prompted to input the secret key associated with the public key.
 This is stored in the `Wallet`.

-Otherwise, there's also the `--secret-key` argument, which when combined with `--key` can pass the `Key` XorUrl as part of the command line instruction itself, e.g.:
+Otherwise, there's also the `--sk` argument, which when combined with `--key` can pass the `Key` XorUrl as part of the command line instruction itself, e.g.:

 ```shell
 $ safe wallet insert <source wallet> --target safe://wallet-xorurl --key safe://key-xor-url --name my_default_balance --default